COUNSELLING IN BRIGHTON AND HOVE

 “It is a curious paradox that when I accept myself just as I am, then I can change.”

 Maybe you’ve said to yourself, “I don’t even know what I’d talk about” or “Other people have it worse” or “It’s not a real problem.”
-That’s incredibly common.
-And in my experience, it’s often where the most meaningful work begins.
+You’re not alone with these thoughts.
+And in my experience, it’s often here where the most meaningful work begins.

 Not knowing what’s wrong doesn’t mean nothing is wrong.
-It just means you’ve been carrying something quietly, maybe for a long time.
+It just means you’ve been carrying something, maybe for a long time.
 Sometimes life builds up like that – small moments of disappointment, of feeling unseen, of coping in silence – until it becomes hard to feel much at all.

-Therapy doesn’t need you to come in with a clear story or diagnosis.
+Counselling doesn’t need you to come in with a clear story or diagnosis.
 It’s okay to come in with a sigh.
 Or a blank.
-Or a vague sense that you’re tired of feeling the way you’ve been feeling.
+Or a sense that you’re tired of feeling the way you’ve been feeling.

 There’s no rush.
 You don’t need to perform or impress.
 You don’t even need to be able to explain yourself straight away.
 Just showing up is a big deal.
 It says, something matters here, even if I can’t name it yet.